netscaler/netscaler-k8s-ingress-controller/deployment/aws/quick-deploy-cic/README.md

 <html><body><h1>It works!</h1></body></html>
 ```

-The response received is from example microservice which is inside the Kubernetes cluster.
+The response received is from example microservice (apache) which is inside the Kubernetes cluster.
 Citrix ADC VPX being an ingress has load-balanced the request.